Aeronian

+During the Aeronian the Sedgwickii Event occurred in which graptolite diversity was greatly reduced.
+This event has been attested in locations such as today's Canada, Libya as well as in La Chilca Formation in Argentina (then part of Gondwana).

+It was also from this time that the first gnathostomates appeared, represented by the genera Qianodus and Fanjingshania.

 GSSP

 The GSSP is located in the Trefawr Track section, 500m north of Cwm-coed-Aeron Farm, Wales, UK.
 The GSSP lies within the gently-dipping blocky mudstones of the Trefawr Formation, which principally yield abundant and diverse shelly faunas, but also contain enough graptolites to allow recognition of several biozones.